D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 FLASH CAST: With each successful melee attack, the character gains a cumulative +2 bonus to casting speed for 10 seconds.
 A critical miss resets the bonus.

 Disadvantages:
-– May not specialize in ranged weapons.
+– May not Specialize in ranged weapons.
 – May not wear armor heavier than chain mail.

 ----------------------------------------------------------------------------------------------------